bareboat-necessities/bbn_sensors_hub_B0/README.md

 ### M5Stack 4-20mA current sensor to NMEA-0183 (on secondary i2c bus)

-M5Stack Analog to I2C Unit (4-20mA Input) connected to M5Stack AtomS3-Lite via i2c
+M5Stack Analog to I2C Unit (4-20mA Input) connected to M5Stack Atom-Lite via i2c

 Can be used with many industrial 4-20 mAmps current sensors.